-I'm pursuing a PhD in Clinical Psychology, with concentrations in Clinical Neuropsychology and Statistical Measurement.
-In my clinical work, I provide assessment and therapy services to adult and child clients with learning disabilities, ADHD, and behavioral difficulties, as well as individuals who have suffered from traumatic brain injuries (concussions), strokes, mild or major neurocognitive (Alzhimer's disease, vascular dementia) and neurodegenerative disorders (multiple sclerosis).
+I'm pursuing a PhD in Clinical Psychology with a concentration in Clinical Neuropsychology.
+In my clinical work, I provide assessment and therapy services to adult and child clients with learning disabilities, ADHD, and behavioral difficulties, as well as individuals who have suffered from traumatic brain injuries (concussions), strokes, and neurodegenerative disorders (mild cognitive impairment, Alzheimer's disease, vascular dementia, multiple sclerosis).

-- Ph.D Candidate, Clinical Psychology, Minors in Clinical Neuropsychology and Statistical Measurement, Wayne State University, (Expected 2021)
+- Ph.D Candidate, Psychology, Minor in Clinical Neuropsychology, Wayne State University (Expected 2021)

 - M.Sc. in Neuroscience, Carleton University (2016)